When a Hyundai is also the family home

 Rahman said that's a "glaring example" of how Americans' actual incomes fall short when it comes to a living standard we think is reasonable.

-That said, Veronica and Alex are working on scrapping enough money together for their version of the American dream: putting their boys to bed in a house, not the back of an SUV.
-And a home near schools they trust to teach their sons.
+That said, Vargas and Alex are working on scraping enough money together for their version of the American dream: putting their boys to bed in a house, not the back of an SUV, and a home near schools they trust to teach their sons.

+Copyright 2021 WLVR Lehigh Valley NPR.
+To see more, visit WLVR Lehigh Valley NPR.